-11.6.1 - Class A Vehicle Inspection Test
+11.7.1 - Class A Vehicle Inspection Test

-If you are applying for a Class A CDL, you will be required to perform one of the four versions of a Vehicle inspection in the vehicle you have brought with you for testing.
-Each of the four tests are equivalent and you will not know which test you will take until just before the testing begins.

-All of the tests include an engine start, an in-cabinspection, and an inspection of the coupling system.
-Then, your test may require an inspection of the entire vehicle or only a portion of the vehicle which your CDL Examiner will explain to you.
+If you are applying for a Class A CDL, you will be required to perform 1 of 4 versions of a vehicle inspection in the vehicle you brought for testing.
+Each of the 4 tests are equivalent and you will not know which test you take until just before testing begins.
+Tests include an engine start, in-cab inspection, and inspection of the coupling system.
+Your test may require an inspection of the entire vehicle or only a portion of the vehicle, which your CDL examiner will explain to you.

-11.6.2 - Class B and C Vehicle Inspection Test
+11.7.2 - Class B and C Vehicle Inspection Test

-If you are applying for a Class B CDL, you will be required to perform one of the three versions of a Vehicle inspection in the vehicle you have brought with you for testing.
-Each of the three tests are equivalent and you will not know which test you will take until just before the testing begins.

-All of the tests include an engine start and an incab inspection.
-Then, your test may require an inspection of the entire vehicle or only a portion of the vehicle which your CDL Examiner will explain to you.
-You will also have to inspect any special features of your vehicle (e.g., school or transit bus).
+If you are applying for a Class B or Class C CDL, you will be required to perform 1 of 3 versions of a vehicle inspection in the vehicle you brought for testing.
+Each of 3 tests are equivalent and you will not know which test you take until just before testing begins.
+Tests include an engine start and in-cab inspection.
+Your test may require an inspection of the entire vehicle or only a portion of the vehicle, which your CDL examiner will explain to you.
+You will also have to inspect any special features of your vehicle (for example, school or transit bus).